Beam Handbook

 s = \Large \frac{2}{2+\sqrt{2}} \normalsize L

-The distance e that marks the separation between null moments at points F and H on the central span is:
+The distance e that marks the separation between zero moments at points F and H of the central span is:

 e = \sqrt{2Ls-L^2}